Future power of attorney

 Mixed residential/commercial use

-Mixed residential/commercial use describes properties that combine living spaces with commercial activities, promoting diversity and economic vitality.
+Mixed residential/commercial use properties combine living spaces with commercial activities, impacting zoning and management.
+They require careful balance of diverse tenant needs.

 Read more about mixed residential/commercial use →